Code-Institute-Submissions/overlay-test/README.md

 * *A way to check different coloured overlays*  - using buttons above the test
 * *A way to record down scores* - build into the table as the test is carried out
-* *Information about places that offer additional services* - more information on the resources page and sign posted in the advise columns at the bottom of the page
+* *Information about places that offer additional services* - more information on the resources page and sign posted in the advice columns at the bottom of the page
 * *A way to receive their results* - an email is sent to the user when fields filled out.
-* *Information about what their results mean*  - adivse in the columns at the bottom of the page
+* *Information about what their results mean*  - advice in the columns at the bottom of the page
 * *To be able to buy overlays* - not through the website but links provided in resources, could be a future feature.
-* *A way to contact the the company to ask further questions* - contact info supplied in the footer
+* *A way to contact the company to ask further questions* - contact info supplied in the footer

 ***